TalaoDAO/oidc4vc-server/docs/source/api.rst

 This flow allows your company to access functionalities previously authorized by users (as referent and/or partner) and to manage your own company identity.

-to manage Identities :
+To create Identities :

 *   https://talao.co/api/v1/create_person_identity : to create an identity for a person (with partnership setup)
 *   https://talao.co/api/v1/create_company_identity : to create an identity for a company (with parnership setup)
-*   https://talao.co/api/v1/get_status : to get its own referent/partner status with an identity

-*   https://talao.co/api/v1/update_company_identity : to update a company identity after your company has been appointed as partner
+As a partner of an Identity

-*   https://talao.co/api/v1/get_certificate_list : to get the list of all agreement/reference certificates of a company after your company has been appointed as partner
+*   https://talao.co/api/v1/get_certificate_list : to get the list of all certificates of an Identity
-*   https://talao.co/api/v1/get_certificate : to get the certificate data fater your company has been appointed as partner
+*   https://talao.co/api/v1/get_certificate : to get certificate data

-to issue certificates to others :
+To manage your own Identity

 *   https://talao.co/api/v1/issue_experience : to issue experience certificates to a person after your company has been appointed as a referent
 *   https://talao.co/api/v1/issue_skill : to issue skill certificates to a person after your company has been appointed as a referent